simon-stahlberg/mimir/README.md

 - **PDDL Parser & Normalizer:**
   Mimir uses the [Loki](https://github.com/drexlerd/Loki) parser for handling PDDL files.
   Loki defines the grammar using the [Boost](https://www.boost.org/) library, enabling it to generate highly informative error messages for syntactically incorrect input.
-It also implements the normalization step of the input PDDL, mostly based on the method presented in section four of the paper [*"Concise finite-domain representations for PDDL planning tasks by Malte Helmert (AIJ 2009)"*](https://ai.dmi.unibas.ch/papers/helmert-aij2009.pdf)
+It also implements the normalization step of the input PDDL, mostly based on the method presented in section four of the paper [*"Concise finite-domain representations for PDDL planning tasks by Malte Helmert (AIJ 2009)"*](https://ai.dmi.unibas.ch/papers/helmert-aij2009.pdf).

 - **Lifted Successor Generator:**
   The library implements a lifted applicable action generator based on the method presented in the paper [*"Lifted Successor Generation by Maximum Clique Enumeration"* by Simon Ståhlberg (ECAI 2023)](https://ebooks.iospress.nl/doi/10.3233/FAIA230516).
 This generator natively supports `:strips` and `:negative-preconditions`, while other precondition features are compiled away in the normalization step.
+We also extended the generator to natively support `:numeric-fluents` using partial function evaluation and standard interval arithmetics.

 - **Grounded Successor Generator:**
   Delete relaxation is used to identify a set of grounded actions that may be applicable in potential successor states.
   This set is then used to initialize the data structure outlined in the article [*"The Fast Downward Planning System"* by Malte Helmert (JAIR 2006)](https://jair.org/index.php/jair/article/view/10457) to efficiently identify all applicable actions in given states.
 While this grounding process often results in significant performance improvements, it may not always be feasible in practice.

 - **State Representation:**
   States are represented using a compressed sparse vector representation that contains all ground atoms that are true in the state.
 The compression step identifies the largest bit-width required to store all ground atoms.
 Internally, we unpack states into dense bitset representations for constant time randomized access.